Red, red wine.

 I have always been intrigued by Italian “drunken spaghetti,” an easy red wine spaghetti dish made by cooking pasta in a seasoned red wine sauce.
 The rich color of the spaghetti and flavor of the wine, combined with pancetta and a few other ingredients into a sauce, seemed hard to resist.

 And of course, spaghetti carbonara is one of life’s perfect pasta dishes: a silky — when done right — and salty bowl of al dente pasta tossed in an eggy, cheesy, bacon-y sauce.

 So why not combine the two?
 Drunken spaghetti, or spaghetti all’ubriaco, often incorporates pancetta.
-This recipe just takes things one step further, combining red with pasta with carbonara sauce into an amazing new red wine pasta recipe for dinner.
+This recipe just takes things one step further, combining red wine with pasta with carbonara sauce into an amazing new red wine pasta recipe for dinner.